BrandonEscamilla/spaceappscovid2019/README.md

 # STEPS
-1. Git clone in your computer.
+# 1. Git clone in your computer.
 In your terminal or CMD copy and paste the next line:

   git clone https://github.com/BrandonEscamilla/spaceappscovid2019.git

-2. Enter the directory cd spaceappscovid2019/
+# 2. Enter the directory

+  cd spaceappscovid2019/

+# 3. Run in your terminal or CMD

-3. Run ---> npm install
+  npm install

+# 4. Start the website

-4. npm start
+  npm start

 That's all! 🛰